 Bricolage & Paste-Paint Cut-Paper Collage

-Polly Law was most recently featured in a solo exhibition at the gallery from January 12 - June 30, 2024.
+Polly M. Law is one of three artists in the current major exhibit COLLECTED LIGHT: An Exploration, which runs through June, 2025.
+Law was also recently featured in a solo exhibition at the gallery from January 12 - June 30, 2024.

-Polly relates that "My work is paper dolls with deep personal issues.
+On her past bricolage work, Polly relates that, "My work is paper dolls with deep personal issues.
 I use humble materials - illustration board, acrylic paint, buttons, wire - to achieve elegant and sophisticated effects.
 I manipulate the forms and employ pattern, rich color and gesture to explore myths of deep time and current self.
 The act of sewing the pieces together and adding sewn embellishments puts the work into the realm of the other."

 Please click on an image below to display a larger version above.
 Artwork shown below is currently available at the gallery.
-Prices range from $250 to $4,000.
+Prices range from $250 to $5,000.
+Most recent work is shown first.

 Paintings shown below have been sold.
 Click on thumbnail to display above.